Dec 21, 2020

 What is the difference between secondary packaging and primary packaging?

 Secondary packaging is what most often appears at the customer’s front door.
-Primary packaging is the box that contains the actual product that is packed in the secondary shipping package – in other words, it is “the box inside the box.”
+Primary packaging is the box containing the actual product packed in the secondary shipping package – in other words, it is “the box inside the box.”

 What is the difference between dye-based ink vs. pigment-based ink for cardboard?